Akryum/moquerie/README.md

 Resolvers are functions that are called when a query is made to the API.
 They can be used to customize the response of the API, or to perform complex operations.
 Each resolver is a function accosiated with a specific field of a specific Resource Type in the schema.

-Similar to API Routes and Scripts, you need to define resolvers in `.mock.ts` files.
+Similar to API Routes and Scripts, you need to define resolvers in `.moq.ts` files.

 ```ts
 import { defineResolvers } from 'moquerie/mocks'